Nictiz/Nictiz-R4-ELZ/README.md

 # Nictiz R4 ELZ

-This repository contains HL7 FHIR R4 compliant profiles and related conformance materials for ELZ (Dutch: EersteLijnsZorg, English: Primary Care).
+This repository contains HL7 FHIR R4 compliant profiles and related conformance materials for ELZ (Dutch: Eerstelijnszorg, English: Primary Care).
 Currently in development and therefore not yet suitable for implementation.
 The FHIR IG, also in draft status, can be found at the [informatiestandaarden wiki](https://informatiestandaarden.nictiz.nl/wiki/hg:V1_FHIR_ELZ).

 This repository is maintained by the Dutch National Institute for ICT in Healthcare (Nictiz).

 ## Official releases

 Resources in this repository should be considered unstable and not suited for immediate implementation.
 Stable versions will be released using the FHIR package mechanism on [Simplifier](https://simplifier.net/packages).
-At the moment, no package has been released for the current project.

 ## Profiling guidelines